 Regardless of its source, trauma contains three common elements.
 Firstly, it was unexpected.
 Secondly, the person was unprepared.
 Thirdly, there was nothing the person could do to stop it from happening.
 Simply put, traumatic events are beyond a person’s control.
 It is not the event that determines whether something is traumatic to someone.
 Rather, it is the individual’s experience of the event and the meaning they attach to it.

 Far too often, well-intentioned therapists encourage clients to process traumatic memories too early in the treatment process.
 This approach can result in additional trauma to the client.
 Therefore, many clients fail to continue treatment.
-In contrast, my approach starts with teaching clients how to regulate their autonomic nervous system.
+In contrast, our approach starts with teaching clients how to regulate their autonomic nervous system.
 The emphasis is on finding activities that are meaningful to the client, rather than using a “cookie cutter approach”.
-I utilize a tested treatment methodology designed to increase resiliency and foster a sense of empowerment.
+We utilize a tested treatment methodology designed to increase resiliency and foster a sense of empowerment.
 This is accomplished by focusing on the client’s strengths.
-EMDR and CBT are two types of therapy commonly used in the treatment of trauma.
+EMDR is the primary form of therapy used in trauma therapy at The Counseling Center.

-I have completed specialized training in treating trauma, recognized by the International Association of Trauma Professionals (IATP), and am a Certified Clinical Trauma Professional (CCTP).
+Yes!
+Jason Lynch, MS, LMHCA, LCACA, ADS, CCTP has completed specialized training in treating trauma, recognized by the International Association of Trauma Professionals (IATP), and is a Certified Clinical Trauma Professional (CCTP).

 In this TEDx Talk, Janet Seahorn, discusses how traumatic events cause changes within the body.